-- 2.6.1 In 2020/21, the lowest paid role within the Service was £19,698 (full time equivalent); the highest paid role within the Service was £151,555 The Service does not have a policy of direct correlation between the highest and lowest paid roles (it does not apply a pay multiple in establishing Principal Officer pay). - 2.6.2 The ratio of pay between the highest paid employee of the Service is set out in Paragraph 1.7 above. - 2.6.3 The pay, including rota allowances, of the most senior officer below Principal Officer (Area Commander) is 52% (with CPD) of Chief Fire Officer pay. - 2.6.4 The pay of the most senior professional support services role below Principal Officer is 41% of Chief Fire Officer pay. - 2.6.5 It should be taken into account that the salaries of Principal Officers and other flexible duty officers include an allowance for the associated additional responsibility and hours of work required to provide duty cover on a 24/7, 365 basis.
+- 2.6.1 In 2024/25, the lowest paid role within the Service was £24,404 (full time equivalent); the highest paid role within the Service was £179,739.
+The Service does not have a policy of direct correlation between the highest and lowest paid roles (it does not apply a pay multiple in establishing Principal Officer pay). - 2.6.2 The ratio of pay between the highest paid employee of the Service is set out in Paragraph 1.7 above. - 2.6.3 The pay, including rota allowances, of the most senior officer below Principal Officer (Area Commander) is 53% (with CPD) of Chief Fire Officer/Chief Executive Officer pay. - 2.6.4 The pay of the most senior professional support services role below Principal Officer is 40% of Chief Fire Officer/Chief Executive Officer pay. - 2.6.5 It should be considered that the salaries of Principal Officers and other flexible duty officers include an allowance for the associated additional responsibility and hours of work required to provide duty cover on a 24/7, 365 basis.